solodev/cloud-documentation/src/Organizations/index.md

 ## Add your organization

-Developers can not only leverage organizations to host catalogs, services, and Solodev assets, but use it to enjoy the advantages of a granular security through the Groups feature.
-This document shows you how to create your first organization.
+Leverage organizations to host catalogs, services, and Solodev assets and enjoy the advantages of a granular security with its Groups feature.
+Learn how to create your first organization with the steps below.

 - From the Solodev Cloud dashboard, click Organizations.
 - Click Add Organization.